Islandora/documentation/docs/user-documentation/metadata.md

 maximum length of the field, the number of values it can contain, and/or what taxonomies it might link to.

-!!! tip "You cannot change intrinsic properties of fields."
+!!! warning "You cannot change intrinsic properties of fields."
     As soon as you have created a field, you cannot change the machine name or type.
 Additionally, once content has been added, you cannot change additional properties such as the